aws-samples/aws-vpc-network-access-analyzer-automation/README.md

-# vpcaa-autorun
+# VPC Network Access Analyzer Automation

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+This project contains source code and supporting files that you can use to schedule Network Access Scope Analysis and send the result of the findings to AWS Security Hub.

+In re:Invent 2021, AWS announced the VPC Netowkr Access Analyzer.
+A new tool that uses Network Access Scopes to specify the desired connectivity between your AWS resources.
+You can analyze a initiate analysis of a given scope to generate a set of findings, each of which indicates an unexpected network path between the AWS resources defined in the scope.
+For more details see the launch blog [here](https://aws.amazon.com/blogs/aws/new-amazon-vpc-network-access-analyzer/).

 - hello_world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.